 The Book of Discipline of Ohio Yearly Meeting is probably the most important document that we have.
 It is the core statement of our shared understandings as a community.
 The Book of Discipline contains explanations about how we conduct ourselves as Friends, how we understand the nature of our community, and the beliefs that undergird our practical Christian faith.
-For those seeking to understand the faith and practice of Friends in Ohio Yearly Meeting, this is probably the best place to start.
 We invite you to read it online.

 Yearly Meeting Minutes